Tag archives for Song

 What does a car ride, a wedding ceremony and any great party have in common?
 Many things probably, but one thing they have in common for sure is songs.
 Think about it.
 So many of our daily activities and our special events include special songs.

 When you love doing something there is motivation to become better at that activity.
 Songwriting is no exception.
-Most dedicated songwriters want to become better songwriters.
+Most dedicated songwriters want to become a better songwriter.
 When you approach songwriting with the attitude of getting more knowledge and skills the result will be quality songs.

-There are several different elements in songwriting.
+First of all there are several different elements in songwriting.
 There is lyric aspect and the musical aspect.
-The big chicken and egg controversy amongst songwriters is which way to start a song.
-There are those who start with lyrics and those that begin with music.
-I guess it depends on the individual on what element to start. (more…)
+The big chicken and egg controversy among songwriters is which way to start a song.
+There are those who start with lyrics and those that begin with music and I guess it depends on the individual on what element to start. (more…)

 1. Bookend the Hook